-As sole proprietor of Red Pen Productions since 1990, Sally has been a book editor, Web content developer, and writer and/or editor for clients including the Smithsonian Hirshhorn Museum (Communication Arts Award of Excellence 2003), Peabody Essex Museum (Yin Yu Tang: One Show Interactive Merit Award 2003), Microsoft Press, Amazon.com, msn.com, Seattle Weekly, secondstory.com, Miami Aviary, Minneapolis Zoo, Sasquatch Books, the Seattle Arts Commission, Aldus, KCTS magazine, Bay Press, and Washington magazine, among others.
+Previously, as sole proprietor of Red Pen Productions, Sally has been an award-winning book editor and writer and/or editor for clients including the Smithsonian Hirshhorn Museum (Communication Arts Award of Excellence), Peabody Essex Museum, Microsoft Press, Amazon.com, msn.com, Seattle Weekly, secondstory.com, Miami Aviary, Minneapolis Zoo, Sasquatch Books, the Seattle Arts Commission, and Bay Press, among others.

-In 1997, Sally became the first executive editor at Bill Gates' Corbis Productions after serving independently as lead editor, associate producer, and writer for the award-winning CD-ROM Leonardo da Vinci.
-She created Corbis' first corporate style guide and co-produced history, travel, educational, and pop-culture Web features, working with experts in technology, photography, multimedia, and film, including the Ansel Adams Trust, Ken Burns, Paul Souders, David and Peter Turnley, Martin Kemp, Chris Rainier, Roger Ressmeyer, and Curtis Wong.
+Sally was the first executive editor at Bill Gates' Corbis Productions after serving as lead editor, associate producer, and writer for the award-winning CD-ROM Leonardo da Vinci.
+She created Corbis's first corporate style guide and co-produced history, travel, educational, and pop-culture internet features, working with experts in technology, photography, multimedia, and film, including the Ansel Adams Trust, Ken Burns, Peter and David Turnley, Martin Kemp, Roger Ressmeyer, Curtis Wong, and Paul Souders.

-From 1999 to 2001, Sally was part of a small team hired by Amazon to launch and populate a series of content-rich Web stores, including some of Amazon's most successful stores today.
-In February 2003, with poet Sam Hamill, she was co-editor of the anthology Poets Against the War (Nation Books).
-In 2003-2004, she served as lead editor of the PAW website, hiring and managing 30 editors from 18 nations, and served on the PAW board of advisors.
-In 2005, she conceived of and served as creative consultant for the documentary Voices in Wartime (director, Rick King; producer, Andrew Himes), which became the basis of curricula for the continuing Voices in Wartime Education Project.
+In February 2003, with notorious poet Sam Hamill, Sally co-edited Poets Against the War (Nation Books) and continued to serve on the board and as lead editor for the PAW project and website, enlisting and supervising 30 poetry editors from 18 countries.
+In 2005, she conceived and served as creative consultant of the documentary Voices in Wartime (director, Rick King), which became the basis of curricula for the Voices in Wartime Education Project (director, Andrew Himes).